 Functions of CSF

-- When the brain is suspended in CSF, its mass is transformed from 1,400 g to 25 g.
+When the brain is suspended in CSF, its mass is transformed from 1,400 g to 25 g.
 This is the neutral buoyancy, which allows the brain to perform its functions without compressing the lower parts.
-The blood supply to different areas of the brain is not affected by this light weight of the brain.
+The blood supply to different areas of the brain is unaffected.

-- It protects the structure of the brain from coming in direct contact with the skull.
-However, in severe head injuries, the CSF moves to the opposite side of impact causing brain damage, which may lead to death.
+It protects the structure of the brain from coming in direct contact with the skull.
+However, in severe head injuries, the CSF moves to the opposite side of the impact, causing brain damage, which may lead to death.

-- The CSF is drained into the peripheral vasculature.
-This prevents the accumulation of harmful substances in the brain.
+The CSF is drained into the peripheral vasculature to prevent harmful substances from accumulating in the brain.

-- The CSF fluid may decrease in volume in certain areas of the brain to relieve the pressure effects thereby improving the blood supply to that part of the brain.
+CSF fluid may decrease in volume in certain areas of the brain to relieve pressure effects, thereby improving the blood supply to that part of the brain.

 Clinical correlation of CSF

-CSF analysis is an investigative technique performed to know the constituents of CSF.
+CSF analysis is an investigative technique performed to know CSF constituents.
 It may give different results for different clinical conditions and therefore helps in making the right clinical diagnosis.
 The procedure performed to obtain CSF is known as a lumbar puncture.

-The abnormal accumulation of extra CSF in the ventricles of the brain is called hydrocephalus.
+The abnormal accumulation of extra CSF in the brain ventricles is called hydrocephalus.
 It leads to increased intracranial pressure.
-If this occurs during the mental development of the fetus it leads to an enlarged cranium and the condition is termed as congenital hydrocephalus.
-It results in mental disability and convulsions and therefore needs prompt intervention.
+If this occurs during the mental development of the fetus, it leads to an enlarged cranium, a condition known as congenital hydrocephalus.
+It results in mental disability and convulsions, requiring prompt intervention.
 If left untreated, it can be fatal.